Natasha shaves her head for blood cancer after being diagnosed

 add remove

 Every dollar raised through the World’s Greatest Shave directly supports the work of the Leukaemia Foundation, Australia’s only charity dedicated to helping anyone with any blood cancer.
-For nearly 50 years, the Leukaemia Foundation has funded critical support services for Australians with blood cancer and groundbreaking research projects searching for better treatments and care.
+For over 50 years, the Leukaemia Foundation has funded critical support services for Australians with blood cancer and groundbreaking research projects searching for better treatments and care.

 Do I have to shave my head to participate